An022/event-driven-object-oriented/README.md

   The paddle moves along a fixed horizontal line on the bottom of the screen, and you are provided with a PADDLE_OFFSET constant that is the distance from the top of the paddle to the bottom of the window.

-  *  Milestone 4: Get the ball to bounce off the walls (breakoutgraphics.py and breakout.py) (1)The program needs to keep track of the velocity of the ball, which consists of two separate components that you can declare as class attributes.\
+  *  Milestone 4: Get the ball to bounce off the walls (breakoutgraphics.py and breakout.py)
+     * 1. The program needs to keep track of the velocity of the ball, which consists of two separate components that you can declare as class attributes.\
        The velocity components represent the change in position that occurs at each time step.\
        Initially, the ball should be heading downward, and we provide you with a starting speed constant for vy (y values increase as you move down the screen).\
        The game would be boring if every ball took the same course, so we use the function random.uniform(-MAX_SPEED, MAX_SPEED) to select the vx component randomly.\

-  (2)Get the ball to bounce around the world.\
+     * 2. Get the ball to bounce around the world.\

   *  Milestone 5: Check for collisions (breakoutgraphics.py and breakout.py)
   Tell whether the ball is colliding with another object in the window.\